RifqiMakarim/Cafe-Ordering-App/README.md

 Platform Warung Jawa is Simple Food Ordering App that has several features such as add item in orders , total item , reset order item and print bill order. if you use this app. you can change his food pict, beverage pict and snacks pict in code . then you can use it for your needs

+I was developed this app with java using Netbeans and FlatLaf UI as his library additional.

 Program's Screenshoot
 ![Screenshot 2024-12-11 162010](https://github.com/user-attachments/assets/7cd83e84-abd2-4361-940b-8c17ebb55d88)